Fighting Vipers: Characters

 A 16-year-old Japanese American pretty boy with a sense of justice rebelling against a strict kabuki actor's household.
-Tokio is a former leader of a street gang called 'Black Thunder' but left after feeling responsible for another gang member's death.
-He entered the tournament for a challenge and for thrills.
+Tokio is a former leader of a street gang called 'Black Thunder' but left after feeling responsible for the death of another gang member.
+In Fighting Vipers 2, after having previously retired from fighting following the previous Nutcrack tournament, Tokio becomes a Viper once more after learning of his old comrades being imprisoned as a result of the 'Viper Hunt.'